David Woodard: Dreamachine

-Prequiems
+Memorial pieces

-During the 1990s Woodard coined the term prequiem, a portmanteau of the words preemptive and requiem, to describe his practice of composing dedicated music "for the soon-to-be-deceased".
+During the 1990s, Woodard coined the term prequiem, a portmanteau of the words preemptive and requiem, to describe his practice of composing dedicated music "for the soon-to-be-deceased".
 In the 1990s, he wrote a prequiem entitled "Farewell From Humankind" to a brown pelican who was killed by a beach comber.
 Woodard sought out media coverage for the pelican prequiem.
 He composed another for baseball player Joe DiMaggio called "Farewell to the Yankee Clipper", but was not allowed to perform it in front of DiMaggio, despite his efforts.
-In 2005, Woodard was the music director for the Los Angeles Chamber Group, which mostly focused on memorial pieces.

 Woodard got in contact with Timothy McVeigh, the perpetrator of the Oklahoma City bombing which killed 168 people in 1995, to conduct a prequiem Mass on the eve of his 2001 execution in Terre Haute, Indiana.
 According to Woodard, the composition was originally intended to be for "Dr. Death" Jack Kevorkian in case he died during a prison hunger strike.
 It was originally intended to be called "Farewell to a Saint", but he changed this to "Ave Atque Vale" (Hail and Farewell) due to potential offensiveness.
 During their contact, McVeigh wrote approvingly of Woodard.
 Woodard originally intended to perform it at the prison, but prison officials denied this.
 The plan received criticism, including from a survivor of the bombing, for being insensitive.
-The plan received a large amount of media coverage.
-OC Weekly described the whole plan as itself an artpiece, and Woodard's most successful, given the resulting outrage had given him more attention than the music.
+OC Weekly described the plan as itself an artpiece, given the resulting outrage had given him more attention than the music.
 Woodard premiered the coda section of his composition with a local brass choir at St. Margaret Mary Church, near USP Terre Haute.

-According to the Southern Poverty Law Center, Woodard also wrote a "memorial suite" for neo-Nazi William Luther Pierce in 2002, following his unexpected death.
+Woodard performed other memorial pieces for infamous deaths during this period, including an 8-year old crushed by a park bench and a 90-year old killed in a funicular crash.
+When interviewed, Woodard described the group of performers as the "Long Beach Chamber Players", "Los Angeles Marching Band" or "Los Angeles Chamber Group".
 Following the September 11 attacks, he attempted unsuccessfully to stage a memorial to the 9/11 hijackers.
+In 2002, he wrote a "memorial suite" for neo-Nazi William Luther Pierce in 2002, following Pierce's unexpected death.